EXPLAINER: N. Korean missile tests follow same old playbook

 WHAT’S NEXT?

 Experts say it’s highly unlikely for the Biden administration to back down and make concessions in the face of North Korea’s short-range missile launches.
-Biden, who has criticized Kim “a thug,” also won’t likely sit down for one-on-one talks with Kim unless working-level officials confirm North Korea’s sincerity in denuclearization.
+Biden, who has called Kim “a thug,” also won’t likely sit down for one-on-one talks with Kim unless working-level officials confirm North Korea’s sincerity in denuclearization.

 This could lead North Korea to launch bigger weapons tests in coming months, especially if it isn’t satisfied with the Biden government’s North Korea policy review expected to be publicized soon, experts say.